RGNet: A Unified Clip Retrieval and Grounding Network for Long Videos: RGNet

-\paragraph{Inter-Proposal Contrastive loss} Retrieving relevant proposals from a huge candidate set requires aligning the query-proposal pairs effectively.
-We learn these relationships by contrasting the positive pairs with many negatives.
-In Fig. \ref{fig:cont}, the proposal from a positive pair contains the moment defined by the text, while our negative samples consist of other pairs from the same batch.
+\\ \textbf{Inter-Clip Contrastive loss.} A long video contains many clips with similar environments and scenes.
+However, most of these clips do not contain the specific moment we are searching for.
+So, high-level video understanding is not enough to distinguish precise moments.
+During the test phase, we need to handle many such negative clips.
+To tackle this issue, unlike previous approaches~\cite{hou2022cone}, we sample a large number of negative clips and train our retriever on a large batch size.
+Hence, this negative clip sampling reduces the disparity between the train and test phases.

 For this section, we denote the context feature, $R^{i,j}$ for $i^{th}$ proposal and $j^{th}$ text query.
-We train our model contrastively with positive query-proposal pairs $[R^{i,j}]_{i = j}$ and negative pairs $[R^{i,j}]_{i \neq j}$.
-We use InfoNCE loss \cite{oord2018representation} to identify the positive query-proposal pair amongst a set of unrelated negative samples:

-Here, $f_{cont}(\cdot)$ is a projection layer that transforms the $D_f$ dimensional context feature into a one-dimensional logit.
+We train our model contrastively with positive text-clip pairs $[R^{i,j}]_{i = j}$ and negative pairs $[R^{i,j}]_{i \neq j}$.
+We use the InfoNCE loss \cite{oord2018representation} to identify the positive text-clip pair amongst a set of unrelated negative samples.
+Here, $l_{cont}(\cdot)$ is a linear projection layer that transforms the $D_f$ dimensional context feature into a one-dimensional logit.

-\paragraph{Grounding loss} The objective functions for grounding, which aim to locate desired moments, are adopted from the baseline approach~\cite{lei2021detecting}.
+\\ \textbf{Grounding loss.} The objective functions for grounding, which aim to locate desired moments, are adopted from the baseline approach~\cite{lei2021detecting}.
 The grounding loss $\mathcal{L}_{\text{g}}$ measures the discrepancy between the ground truth (GT) and predicted moments.
 A one-to-one correspondence between GT and predicted moments is established using the Hungarian algorithm.
 This loss includes both an $\mathcal{L}1$ loss and a generalized IoU loss ($\mathcal{L}{\text{gIoU}}$).
 Additionally, a cross-entropy loss $\mathcal{L}_{\text{CE}}$ is employed to classify predicted moments as either foreground or background.
 Thus, $\mathcal{L}_{\text{g}}$ is defined as follows:

 where $\tau$ and $\hat{\tau}$ represent the ground-truth moment and its corresponding prediction, containing center coordinates $\tau_{c}$ and width $\tau_{w}$.
 The hyper-parameters $\lambda_{*}$ are used for balancing the losses.
-Finally, with the sampling and contrastive loss, the total loss $\mathcal{L}_{\text{total}}$ is defined as follows:
+Finally, with the attention and contrastive loss, the total loss $\mathcal{L}_{\text{total}}$ is defined as follows: